 If you are suddenly sick or injured, you may wonder if you should go to the emergency room or to a medical aid unit.
 Most medical aid units are equipped to treat NON-life threatening illness and injury.
 It can be less expensive (even if you have health insurance) and less time consuming to visit a medical aid unit.
 For more information on this topic, click here.

 If you have a life threatening injury or illness, call 911 or go to the emergency room.

 Do you know the phrase “you’re only as beautiful as you feel?”
 This is a perfect example of the crossroad of mental and physical health.
 Mental health is more than how you feel or a diagnosis; it includes how you manage those feelings, how you perceive and understand the world around you.
 Examples of mental health and wellness are sleep hygiene, stress management, and of course common disorders such as Anxiety, Depression and Attention Deficit Hyperactivity Disorder.
-Being aware of and knowing where to seek mental health resources is equally important as seeing your doctor and dentist.
+Being aware of and knowing where to seek mental health resources is equally important as seeing your medical provider and dentist.